Capital, Liquidity, and Organization

-(2) Basel 3 (fully phased-in) estimates as of September 30, 2013 are based on the Advanced Approach under the final Basel 3 rules issued on July 2, 2013.
+(2) Basel 3 (fully phased-in) estimates as of December 31, 2013 are based on the Advanced Approach under the final Basel 3 rules issued on July 2, 2013.
 The Basel 3 Tier 1 common capital ratio is a non-GAAP financial measure.
-For reconciliation to GAAP financial measures, please see the supplemental third quarter 2013 financial information on the Presentations page.
+For reconciliation to GAAP financial measures, please see the supplemental fourth quarter 2013 financial information on the Presentations page.

 (3) The Tier 1 common capital ratio is determined by dividing Tier 1 common capital by risk weighted assets.

 (4) The Tier 1 capital ratio is determined by dividing Tier 1 capital by risk weighted assets.

 (5) The total capital ratio is determined by dividing total capital by risk weighted assets.